Orange County Indians Holiday Meet- Solidarity, Togetherness and Celebrations

 thrives when all learn to coexist with their imperfections and make space

-for each other, reach out, touch and say 'I care'.
-This is exactly what happens
+for each other, reach out, touch, and say 'I care.'
+This is similar to what happens

 OC Indian woman-